cspray/SpraySole/README.md

 ##### For use

-Right now the only supported method for installing SpraySole for use is by [downloading a tarball](spraysoledownload).
+Right now the only supported method for installing SpraySole for use is by [downloading a tarball][spraysoledownload].

 As the library matures Composer support will be added and the library available through Packagist.